Frechmatz/cl-synthesizer/README.md

 *   :output-socket Optional keyword that declares the output socket identifier to be exposed by the module.

 The module has no inputs.
 The module has one output socket according to the :output-socket argument.

+### Monitor

+**cl-synthesizer-monitor:add-monitor** rack monitor-handler socket-mappings &rest additional-handler-args

+Adds a monitor to a rack.
+A monitor is a high-level Rack hook that collects module states (values of input/output sockets) and passes them to a monitor handler.
+A monitor handler can for example be a Wave-File-Writer.
+The function has the following arguments:

+*   rack The rack.
+*   monitor-handler A function that instantiates the monitor handler.
+This function is called with the following arguments:

+    *   name A name.
+    *   environment The synthesizer environment.
+    *   input-keywords A list of keywords declaring the keyword parameters with which the monitor handler update function will be called.
+    *   additional-handler-args Any additional keyword parameters as passed to the monitor function.
+These parameters can be used to initialize handler specific properties such as a filename.

+    The function must return a property list with the following keys:
+    *   :update A function that is called after each tick of the rack.
+It is called with keyword parameters as declared by the input-keywords argument described above.
+    *   :shutdown An optional function with no arguments that is called when the rack shuts down.
+*   socket-mappings Declares a list of mappings of specific sockets of specific modules to keyword parameters that will be passed to the update function of the handler.
+Each mapping entry has the following format:
+    *   key Keyword to be used as keyword input parameter when calling the update function of the handler, for example :channel-1.
+For now this key must be one that is supported by the actual handler.
+For example the Wave-File handler only supports input keys :channel-1 ... :channel-n.
+    *   module-name Name of the module from which the state of a certain input/output socket is to be retrieved, for example "ADSR"
+    *   socket-type Defines if the value of an input-socket is to be passed to the handler or the value of an output-socket.
+Must be :input-socket or :output-socket
+    *   socket A keyword that identifies one of the input/output sockets provided by the module, for example :cv
+*   &rest additional-handler-args Optional keyword arguments to be passed to the handler instantiation function.

+**Example:**

+    (defpackage :cl-synthesizer-monitor-example-1
+      (:use :cl))

+    (in-package :cl-synthesizer-monitor-example-1)

+    (defun example ()
+      "Monitor example."
+      (let ((rack (cl-synthesizer:make-rack
+    	       :environment
+    	       (cl-synthesizer:make-environment))))

+        ;;
+        ;; add modules...
+        ;;

+        (cl-synthesizer-monitor:add-monitor
+         rack
+         #'cl-synthesizer-monitor-wave-handler:wave-file-handler
+         '((:channel-1 "ADSR" :input-socket :gate)
+           (:channel-2 "ADSR" :output-socket :cv))
+         :filename "monitor-example-1.wav")

+        rack))

+**cl-synthesizer-monitor-wave-handler:wave-file-handler** name environment inputs &rest rest &key filename &allow-other-keys

+Creates a monitor handler which writes its inputs into a Wave file.
+The function has the following arguments:

+*   name A name.
+*   environment The synthesizer environment.
+*   inputs The input keys as defined by the Monitor Socket-Mapping.
+For now these must be :channel-1 ... :channel-n.
+*   :filename A file path relative to the output directory as defined by the environment.

 ### MIDI